|Fashion and Texiles|

 |I am interested in developing costumes for the theatre and I have been inspired by a poem by Robert Frost called ‘Fire and Ice’, the work of Cirque du Soleil, Bauhaus and Oskar Schlemmer as initial starting points.
 I will also loosely be taking the story of Romeo and Juliet as a starting point where there are two families are stuck in a feud, and these families are one of Fire and one of Ice.
 I am interested in the idea of two families who undertake a battle with a love story entwined; this will become the narrative which will begin the development of the costumes.
 But this leaves me with one question, what will happen after the battle?
 Perhaps using fire and ice will act as a metaphor when creating my garments.

-I intend to use experimental techniques like laser cutting, melting and felting to produce unusual elements to the garment; an influential artist for felting is Marjolein Dallinga.
+I intend to use experimental techniques like weaving, melting and felting to produce unusual elements to the garment; an influential artist for felting is Marjolein Dallinga.
 Photography has also introduced me to the costumes of the Bauhaus ballet and Oskar Schlemmer.

 I will explore different ways of portraying the love story and communicating the narrative.
 The presentation of my work is another key element which I will consider; this could involve the production of a look-book, exhibiting the actual garments but this will depend on where my research takes me